Discover/Peet API

 Does tls.peet.ws have an official developer API?+

-Not currently.
-Each call reflects the live connection at request time; there is no stored history or trend data across calls.
-You can fork this API on Parse and revise it to persist and expose historical fingerprint records.
+No. Every response reflects the live connection made at request time.
+There is no stored history, lookup by IP, or comparison across past requests.
+You can fork this API on Parse and revise it to add a persistence or comparison layer if historical tracking is needed.

 Page content last updated .
 Spec covers 3 endpoints from tls.peet.ws.